Most emerging markets are significantly underserved -- this has two implications that I'm drawn to:

 - Transformative Marketplaces -- In the context of underserved emerging markets, consumer marketplaces have potential to transform entire industries.
 I'm particularly curious about consumer marketplaces that offer: (a) a low-risk path to operating profitability through early drivers of capital efficiency, (b) potential to exceed $1b+ in annualized revenue across no more than 2-3 geographies.

 - Private Equity -- In emerging markets, there are numerous small and medium businesses (SMBs) that have potential to scale across geographies.
 These SMBs tend to have an incredibly strong product-market fit, high customer retention, and ROIC that is 2-3x of that of other successful small businesses.
 Oftentimes, the management teams do not have the desire and/or skill set to scale the business at an enterprise level.
 With the right investment and enterprise strategy, many of these businesses can be scaled into multinational companies that deliver high ROIC over a 5-10 year timeframe.

 - Software Services -- For quite some time, software has been driving major shifts in how organizations operate (see here).
 With low overheads in emerging markets, and with the right team that can build operational excellence early on, I believe there is a unique opportunity for a software development firm to get behind the right business development strategy.
 Specifically, the right strategy would focus on building software for large companies that are facing a major transformation within their industry that requires them to excel in select technologies.
 A great example of this is Afiniti -- the team realized that call center software across the world required key adaptations and then started building that for large-scale companies.

-I'm also curious about corporate structures that can create a multi-purpose platform to target the above set of opportunities (within the umbrella of a single organization).
+I'm also curious about corporate structures that can create a multi-purpose platform to target the above set of opportunities (within the umbrella of a single group of companies).
 I'd love to hear from those who are working on ideas that are directly linked to the above -- I can be reached at firstname.lastname@example.org.